apos/rapid-bulky-wshc-by-apos/README.md

 This is work in progress, here and in the OnStep SHC source code (tree main).
 Until now it is limited to special hardware.

-### Platform.io
+### Program ESP32 - Platform.io
 I use the Visual Studio code plugin for [platform.io](https://platform.io).
+Arduino IDE is enough though (and the new 2.0 version works perfectly)

 If you do this you need:

 - special platformio.ini (see platfomrio dir)
 - remame SmartHandController.ino to SmartHandController.cpp
 - know how to use platform.io (I can and will not give support on this)

+BE AWARE: sometimes you have to press the "Donwload" button on the ESP32 to upload the code and you need the correct driver.
+Normally the USB-C variants are newer and have no problems.

-## 3D-printer models
+## 3D-printer model

 You find all 3d files including Fusion360 and 3MF/STL in the **directory "3d" in this repository**.
 These are work in progress.
 I design with Fusion360 and will update the files after every major milestone.

-The parts are very tight.
+The parts are very tight (no gap design).
 I like to use as less as possible screws (if possible no).
 Some parts have to be glueed together.

 The model is bulky, because of the use of standard breakout boards and shields.